 - anti-inflammatory drugs

-In addition, people with the following should avoid using nettles or, at the very least, consult with their healthcare provider beforehand:
+In addition, people with the following medical conditions should avoid using nettles or, at the very least, consult with their doctor / healthcare provider beforehand:

-- Pregnancy: could cause uterine contractions and possibly bring on miscarriage.
+- Pregnancy: could cause uterine contractions and possibly bring on miscarriage in pregnant women.

 - Diabetes: may raise or lower blood sugar and interfere with proper diabetes management.